 Take advantage of services that offer free trials so that you can test run it ahead of time and decide better afterward.
 Schedule and host as many dry runs as you can to make sure you are comfortable with the platform and work out any unresolved questions or technical issues.

-If you’re just starting to explore the integration of webinars in your business, you don’t need to look further for speakers.
+If you’re just starting to explore the integration of cost effective webinars in your business, you don’t need to look further for speakers.
 Maximize people with expertise on topics being covered by the company and work with them to create reliable webinar content.
 If they have great presentation skills, they can conduct the webinar as well.

 Check how your competitors are doing it.
 Observe what works best for them and meet with your team to see which ways you can adapt and tweak to make it work for your business too.